 There’s nothing worse than being stuck on a date with someone who spends the whole night going on and on about themselves.
 It’s the same thing in a meeting.
 I tend to tune out actors who waste their time by doing a non-stop monologue about who they are and what they want.

 So don’t play into the stereotype of the narcissistic, self-involved actor.
 It’s dull.
 It’s boring.
 And worst of all, it doesn’t give me a chance to really get to know you.

-Instead, walk into that office and create an atmosphere where you can both get to know each other as people.
+Instead, walk into that office and create an atmosphere where we can both get to know each other as people.
 I have to forget that you’re an actor seeking representation.
 That’s boring.
 Instead, I need to see you as an individual.
-I have to get a sense of who you really are outside the world of show business.
+I have to get a sense of who you really are outside the world of showbusiness.

 How do you do this?
 Easy.
 Try to have a normal conversation.
-Maybe there’s something in my office that catches your chair.
+Maybe there’s something in my office that catches your attention.
 Or maybe you just saw a great movie.
 Whatever.
-The idea is to get into a give and take situation where you’re talking about anything but acting.
+The idea is to get into a give-and-take situation where you’re talking about anything but acting.
 This will give me a chance to get to know the real you.